Byaidu/PDFMathTranslate/README.md

    pdf2zh -i
    ```

-4. If your browswer has not been started automatically, goto
+4. If your browser has not been started automatically, goto

    ```bash
    http://localhost:7860/